Mayor Lightfoot, top cop botch slain Chicago cop's name: 'Ella Fitzgerald'

 The father of the male officer also "excoriated" the Democratic mayor and blamed her for his son’s injuries, according to the outlet.

-"In a time of tragedy, emotions run high and that is to be expected," the mayor’s office told Fox News at the of the incident.
+"In a time of tragedy, emotions run high and that is to be expected," the mayor’s office told Fox News at the time of the incident.